Keshav7802/Hall-Booking-Management/server/README.md

 # Hall-Booking-Management-Backend
 # API Documentation

-This is a document for various API's being developed.
+This is a document for various API's being developed

 ## Base URL